sourtin/igem15-sw/PI.md

     git clone https://github.com/sourtin/igem15-sw.git
     cd igem15-sw

-For wifi access, you may need to find the right wifi driver for your dongle and edit raspi_conf/hostapd.conf - here you can also change the broadcast wifi network name and password.
+For wifi access, you may need to find the right wifi driver for your dongle (TODO: list of common drivers) and edit raspi_conf/hostapd.conf (`nano raspi_conf/hostapd.conf`) - here you can also change the broadcast wifi network name and password.

+_NOTE: At this point, if you have opted for a smaller microSD card, it may be necessary to provide some extra storage until after setup.sh has been run (after which you may remove the extra storage).
+Plug in a USB stick of at least 4GB capacity and make sure it is formatted to ext2+.
+Mount this partition on ~/tmp and follow the next steps as usual._

 Now you are ready to start installing packages!

     sudo ./setup.sh

 There!
 Wasn't that easy?
 You're welcome :)
-NOTE: It may be necessary, depending on the size of your SD card, to provide some extra storage mounted on ~/tmp at this stage as opencv needs several gigabytes of space to compile.

 ## Arch
 ### Premade Image